Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 An additional option for helicopters, vector thrust, and VTOL, ExcludeSpinners allows you to specify spinner sub-construct indices to be excluded from use by this AI (if you use the 'all' option for VTSpinners or VTOLSpinners).
-If used, this must be a comma-delimited list surrounded by curly braces, for example "ExcludeSpinners = {0,5}"
+If used, this must be a comma-delimited list surrounded by curly braces, for example "ExcludeSpinners = {0,5}".
+Note that HeliSpinners are automatically excluded from use by vector thrust if they are specified.

     ExcludeSpinners = nil